What is construction equipment procurement software?

 How it differs from project management software

 Procore and CMiC are the two platforms most commonly compared to equipment procurement software.
-The distinction matters because they solve different problems.
+Your customers may run them on active jobs.
+That does not replace what reps need upstream.

 Procore manages project documents, RFIs, submittals, and field coordination.
-Its procurement module handles subcontractor bids and PO management.
+Its procurement module handles POs and subcontractor bids on the job site.

-Equipment procurement software fills the gap between receiving documents and issuing purchase orders.
+Equipment procurement software fills the gap between receiving a bid package and deciding whether to quote.

 The market today